 To make your path to graduation a little easier, a 4-year plan for students planning to major in Communication Sciences & Disorders has been created:

 Program Coordinator: Dr. Meagan Spencer

 For a complete listing of requirements for graduation, see Academics: Degree/Graduation

 Listed in this catalog under Academics: Liberal Arts Core

 Limit II.
 C. Basic skills to MAT235 Introductory Statistics

 Limit III.
 B. Natural Sciences to CHE 121 General Chemistry I with CHE 121L General Chemistry I Lab

 II.
 Major Requirements:

-Introduction to Communication Sciences & Disorders and Interdisciplinary Relationships in Education & Allied Health
+Intro. to Communication Sciences and Disorders and Interdisciplinary Relationships in Education and Allied Health

 Normal Speech & Lang.
 Development & Communication Behavior (W)